tpltnt/mailbox-dumper/README.md

 mailbox-dumper
 ==============

-dump your email inbox via POP3
+Dump your email inbox via POP3.
+Written in python 3.